ViniciusLima94/GrayData-Analysis/README.md

-# Package for  pair-wise coherence computation of the Gray's data
+# Package for  pairwise coherence computation of the Gray's data

 For details on how to use it see the notebooks one to three: